Download Report (PDF, 1 MB)

 The Court also is expected to decide two cases—Hobby Lobby Stores, Inc. v.
 Sebelius and Conestoga Wood Specialties Corp. v.
 Sebelius—concerning whether profit-making companies owned by individuals with religious objections to birth control must be exempted from the contraception coverage requirement in the Affordable Care Act.

 In this report, we provide the views of the current justices on reproductive rights issues, as expressed through their public statements before and during their confirmation hearings, their legal writing and their decisions.
 The voting records of the justices on the most significant reproductive rights cases are provided in the chart on page 7.
-Below and in the full report, their statements are set forth, beginning with the chief justice and then in order of seniority.
+In the full report, their statements are set forth, beginning with the chief justice and then in order of seniority.